+When fixing old bikes we find ourselves between a rock and a hard place due to the availability of parts.
 The product life cycles seem to be getting shorter with the result that parts for previous models – less than 1 year old – may be no longer available.
 This technological advancement has the benefit of providing us with better bikes, but it is making their lifespan shorter.

+Explore the route now, but some of it is on foot.
 A rideable corridor to the Murrumbidgee River came up again with the release of “The best of Canberra mountain bike experience” report this week.
 Here is the proposed route.

 Mountain biking is described in glowing terms.
 The ACT Greens submission to “The best of Canberra mountain bike experience” consultation last year is worth reading.
 It is well researched.
 Mountain biking is good value you for money and hampered by the inability of Government to exploit it.

-It has been said there is good riding in the ACT.
+There is good riding in the ACT.
 Namadgi National Park and behind that Brindabella National Park are close to Canberra.
 That makes them interesting, however, none of the rides are short.
 The ACT Environment website provides information about the management trails.

 The relationship between power and torque is confusing.
 E-bikes have an electric motor.
 The regulation is measured in power (Watts) but its performance, particularly for mountain bikes, depends on torque (Nm).
 Making sense of this is not easy.